Dhruvpanwar27/LAZREV/README.md

 script.js : It contains the java script file which is used int he site.

 style.css : It contains the css style part of the website.
 Basically all the design and some animations are done usig this website.

+You will experience a smooth scrolling effect in this website i have tried to make this website as minimilistic as i can.